espressif/esp-hosted/docs/MCU_based_host/Design.md

 #### Demo application
 - This application demonstrates capabilities of ESP-Hosted solution.
-- It makes use of control interface to control and configure Wi-Fi interface of attached ESP device.
+- It makes use of control interface to control and configure Wi-Fi interface of attached ESP peripheral.
-- It makes use of network interface to send and receive data over Wi-Fi interface of attached ESP device.
+- It makes use of network interface to send and receive data over Wi-Fi interface of attached ESP peripheral.
 - As demonstration of working data path,
 	- This application sends ARP request to other network devices connected over same network
 	- This application also processes and responds to received ARP request packets from other network devices